-Unlike the public Cloud, the private Cloud contains compute resources that are only accessible by a single organisation.
-Private Clouds are highly secure, and ideal for organisations that regularly handle sensitive customer data subject to regulations such as HIPAA and PCI.
+Unlike the public Cloud, the private Cloud contains compute resources that are only accessible by a single organization.
+Private Clouds are highly secure, and ideal for organizations that regularly handle sensitive customer data subject to regulations such as HIPAA and PCI.

 Hybrid-Cloud combines the capabilities of the private and private Cloud into one solution.
 Using a hybrid approach for your workloads is usually the best option as it gives you both the scalability of the public Cloud and the security of the private Cloud.